 A rapidly growing industry across the entire nation, education and health services also continue to grow in Sedgwick County.
-In the Wichita MSA, 28 percent of positions are in various services including such categories as professional and business services, leisure and hospitality services and information services.
-The Center for Economic Development and Business
+In the Wichita MSA, 26 percent of positions are in various services including such categories as professional and business services and leisure and hospitality services.
+The Center for Economic Development and Business Research noted many changes in the different services categories in its

-Research noted many changes in the different services categories in its 4th Quarter 2013 Wichita Industry and News Developments, including:
+4th Quarter 2014 Wichita Industry and News.
+Developments, including: